RMEx/AlmostHeroic/README.md

 ![img](http://www.biloucorp.com/BCW/LD33/pres/rme.png)
 ---

-Our team is composed of members of the development team RMEx.

-The few systems that we had the time to create (menu, quest journal,  battle system, credits) have been programmed in event, with some  RME event commands...  and RPGMaker VXAce No - more! :)
+The few systems that we had the time to create (menu, quest journal,  battle system, credits) have been programmed in event, with some [RME](https://github.com/RMEx/RME) event commands...  and RPGMaker VXAce No - more! :)

 ***
 ![img](http://www.biloucorp.com/BCW/LD33/pres/download.png)